petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 firmware backdoors your company found.
 We just need to convince people to believe the evidence they already have."

 "So who's the journalist you lined up to meet us over there?"
-Skipper tried her best, but couldn't quite deliver the joke with a straight face "A certain Alison Bechdel."
-Barbie laughed "You pick the most hilarious codenames."
+Skipper tried her best, but couldn't quite deliver the joke with a straight face "You'd know them from The Guardian, a certain Bechdel T." Barbie laughed "Your codenames are the best."

 "Hey, one last pillow fight?"